alexbatashev/pi_reproduce/doc/theory_of_operation.md

 thread is always named `main`.
 On thread creation, newly thread is assigned name in format `<current_thread_name>_n`, where `n` is the index number of the thread, started by current thread.
 For each thread a file with thread name is created.
-When printing, `prp` tool can either show traces per thread, or sort records by API call time.
+When printing, `dpcpp_trace` tool can either show traces per thread, or sort records by API call time.

 ### Device images